The World of Costume Quest: A Love Letter to Halloween

 Currently at the helm is Will McRobb, most famous for co-creating The Adventures of Pete and Pete, as well as working on Doug and The Ren & Stimpy Show.
 Not that I needed any more reason to be extremely excited about Costume Quest on TV, but, sure, we might as well let the guy who worked on three of my favorite childhood shows make it.
 Pete and Pete earns and deserves a lot of praise for capturing the feelings of being young, and that’s a skill that will come in handy in the magical world of Costume Quest.

-Be on the lookout because the show is slated to debut on Amazon Prime in 2019.
+Costume Quest will debut on 3/8/2019 on Amazon Prime Video.
+You can check out the trailer below.
 I for one can’t wait to go back to Auburn Pines, and have high hopes for this return to the magical world of Costume Quest.

 Have you ever played Costume Quest or read the graphic novel?
 Are you looking forward to the new show as much as we are?
 Let your Halloween excitement spill out into the comment section.